Skip to main content

 Some of the ski lifts in Chamonix still have free parking, but this is being slowly phased out to be replaced by parking meters, as Chamonix moves towards encouraging people to use the buses and trains rather than their cars.

-Our tip would be to get there early, nab a spot and go for a coffee until the lifts crank into life.
+Tip: get there early, nab a spot and go for a coffee until the lifts crank into life.

 Le Tour